DFE-Digital/sdd-technical-documentation/development_guidance/logging.md

 ## Writing helpful log output

-Using the `ILogger` abstraction provided as part of the .NET Core common libraries, we should look to write log output with 'future us' (not 'future me') in mind.
+Using the `ILogger` abstraction provided as part of the .NET MVC libraries, we should look to write log output with 'future us' in mind.
 Recommendations which help us with this include:

 ### Provide detailed log messages

 Output what would you like to see when something goes wrong.
 Then additionally think what output someone else would need to see in order to debug an issue - they lack the context you do.

 You may opt to take the logging output for a test drive - exercise the feature and send the log output to a member of your team - could they tell what has happened?

 Inclusion of stack traces - use the overload for `LogError` which takes an `Exception` object to include nicely formatted exception information including the stack trace.
 Don't format your own exception details string unless you have a good reason to.

-### Appropriate use of logging levels and structured logging
+### Log to appropriate logging levels

 1. **Trace** - used to trace flow through code.
 Consider this is a code smell if used in production.
 An alternative to stepping through code line-by-line, it is typically not required if following TDD.
 It is disabled by default when not in a development environment.